jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     }
     ```

-    Normally, the `onClick` prop would cause the child to re-render every time state in the parent component changed, even if the child was not listening for it. `useCallback` will prevent this behavior.
+    Normally, the `onClick` prop would cause the child to re-render every time state in the parent component changed, even if the child was not listening for it. `useCallback` will prevent this behavior.<br /><br />

-21. **Construct a form that can capture user data using common form inputs.**<br/>
+21. **Construct a form that can capture user data using common form inputs.**

 ```js
 import { useState } from 'react';